 This is a little guide on how to pass the MOT smoke test after failing.
 I provide a description on what I did to pass the test.

-Firstly if the plate number sticker happens to be missing or damaged on test test day, a default value will be used instead as a base value for the smoke test.
+Firstly the plate number sticker.
+This number determines the maximum smoke value permitted for you vehicle.
+The MOT tester will look for this sticker.
+However, if it happens to be missing or damaged on test day, a default value will be used instead.
 The default values are much less strict!
-In my case below 1.5 instead of under 0.6!
-Here is my sticker, you can find it under the hood usually, but it can be on your door sill too.
+In my case 1.5 instead of 0.6!
+Here is my sticker, you can usually find it under the bonnet, but it can be on your door sill too.
 Look for a number in a square box.

 How a smoke test is performed (2020)

 The vehicle RPM is quickly raised to the limiter, these are known as accelerations.
 If the opacity value of the exhaust gas is below the limit on the first acceleration the vehicle passes.
-If not, up to a further 5 attempts will be made and an average taken.
-My first acceleration was 2.01, by the sixth it was 1.2 Fail.
-It would have passed if the default value was used, but as my plate number was visible and intact a value of 0.6 used.
+If not, up to a further 5 attempts will be made, and an average then taken.
+My first acceleration was 2.01, by the sixth it was 1.2.
+Fail, it would have passed if the substituted value was used, but as my plate number was visible and intact, a value of 0.6 used.

-Now bear in mind i have no DPF issues at all, and i do drive regularly at a constant speed on highway specifically to ensure regen occurs, i do exactly what the Volvo manual tells you to do, and have never once had a DPF type error.
-Also my fuel trims and fuel economy are all within spec.
+In my case I know my car inside and out, my fuel trims and fuel economy are all within spec, nd there is no excessive oil in my intake.
 My theory was it had nothing to do with DPF or fuel.
-It is in fact just accumulated soot thats blown out the rest of the exhaust system on the MOT acceleration.
-No one in their right mind would ever quickly snap open the throttle day to day so it never gets blown out.
+It was in fact just accumulated soot that’s blown out of the exhaust system during the MOT accelerations.
+No one in their right mind would ever quickly snap open the throttle day to day so the accumulated soot never gets blown out.
 I also drive in a very fuel efficient manner never above 2k or so, so my theory fits.

 So the next day morning right before the MOT i did as follows.

-I drove in third gear at 4K revs for 18 miles, whilst all the while keeping an eye on coolant temperature.
-Then a further 8 miles at only 3k revs, due to the road to the mot station is smaller single lane highway.
+I drove in third gear at 4000RPM for 18 miles, whilst all the while keeping an eye on coolant temperature.
+Then a further 8 miles at only 3k revs, due to the road to the mot station being single lane highway.
 1 mile before the test centre I stopped in a quiet layby.
-I then slowly opened the throttle 100% and held it 3 seconds or so for 10 repetitions.
+I decided to due some accelerations after all, just in a gentler manner.
+I slowly opened the throttle 100% and held it 3 seconds or so for 10 repetitions.
 I then drove straight into MOT test area, and immediately had it tested whilst hot.
 The result?
 It passed on first acceleration 0.56

 Take from this what you will.
 Doing this is not going to guarantee a pass, it depends on why you vehicles particulates are high.

 So to conclude.
-If you fail your MOT smoke test but your opacity values are falling on each successive acceleration, try the above.
+If you fail your MOT smoke test and your opacity values are falling on each successive acceleration, try the above.